Electron beam emittance at operational intensity in fourth-generation synchrotron light sources: Intensity-dependent effects

 $r_0$ is classical electron radius, $\mathscr{H}_{x,y}$ is a function determined by the lattice~(\ref{eq:curlyH}).

 Since the IBS strongly depends on the beam energy, its effect is not so significant for high-energy rings.

-In a practical range of the beam energy and current, we analyzed the impact of intensity-dependent effects on the light source performance using a hybrid 7BA lattice, based on the ESRF-EBS design.
-This lattice design represents a typical example adopted for future synchrotron light sources.
-The lattice was scaled to the size of NSLS-II and optimized to achieve minimum emittance, decent dynamic aperture, and beam lifetime~\cite{NSLS2U-H7BA}.
+In a practical range of the beam energy and current, we analyzed the impact of intensity-dependent effects on the light source performance using the complex bend lattice for NSLS-II upgrade optimized to achieve a minimum emittance, decent dynamic aperture, and beam lifetime~\cite{NSLS2U-CBA}.

-We calculated the emittance as a function of the beam current and energy for this 7BA lattice, considering both IBS and impedance effects.
+We calculated the emittance as a function of the beam current and energy for this lattice, considering both IBS and impedance effects.
 The bunch lengthening caused by the beam interaction with the longitudinal impedance was computed using the modified Zotter equation~\cite{zotter1981,zhow2023}:

 where \mbox{$\nu_s=\omega_s/\omega_0$} is the synchrotron tune, $\sigma_{t0}$ is the bunch length at zero intensity, $(\mathrm{Im}Z_\parallel/n)_\mathrm{eff}$ is the effective normalized longitudinal impedance.